cronvel/terminal-kit/doc/screenbuffer.md

 * x `integer` new cursor x-coordinate
 * y `integer` new cursor y-coordinate

-It moves the *screenBuffer* cursor.
+It moves the *screenBuffer*'s cursor.

 <a name="ref.ScreenBuffer.dumpChars"></a>
 ### .dumpChars()

-Returns a string containing a dump of the *screenBuffer* characters.
+Returns a string containing a dump of the *screenBuffer*'s characters.
 Mostly useful for debugging purpose.